abdkhanstd/Sports2/README.md

 #### Test and Train List
-Test and traing lists can be found in the "List" folder.
+Test and train lists can be found in the "List" folder.
+All of these lists were generated randomly.
+It is very important to keep the videos belonging to the same group separate in training and testing.
+Since the videos in a group are obtained from the same sports season and long duration sports video, sharing videos from same group in training and testing sets would give high performance and the trained model would not generalize properly.

 #### How to run the code?